 Information Other than the Standalone Financial Statements and Our Report thereon

-In connection with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained in theaudit or otherwise appears to be materially misstated.
+The Company s management and Board of Directors are responsible for the otherinformation.
+The other information comprises the information included in the Company sannual report but does not include the standalone financial statements and our auditorsreport thereon.
+Our opinion on the standalone financial statements does not cover theother information and we do not express any form of assurance conclusion thereon.
+Inconnection with our audit of the standalone financial statements our responsibility is toread the other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtained in theaudit or otherwise appears to be materially misstated.
 If based on the work we haveperformed we conclude that there is a material misstatement of this other information weare required to report that fact.
 We have nothing to report in this regard.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters specified in the paragraph3 and 4 of the order.
+1. As required by the Companies Auditor s Report Order 2016 "the Order"issued by the Central Government of India in terms of subRS.section 11 of section 143 ofthe Act we give in the Annexure A a statement on the matters specified in the paragraph3 and 4 of the order.

 Chartered Accountants Firm Reg.
 No. 308163E